-To simplify insertion of images in HTMLTEXT directives (see page 108), you can specify a name with this directive, associated with a filename, width and height.
+To simplify insertion of images in HTMLTEXT directives (see page 111), you can specify a name with this directive, associated with a filename, width and height.
 When an HTMLTEXT is rendered, the name is substituted with an HTML tag for the image, with the correct size.

+'''

 HTMLIMAGE = "range", key, "image file", width, height, flags

+"range": a set of cards,

 key: the name associated to the image (replaced in HTML),

 "image file": the filename for the image,

+'''